About

 In the Winter/Spring of 2022, I was a Margo Tytus Visiting Scholar at the University of Cincinnati.

-My current research and fieldwork is funded primarily by an Ontario Early Researcher Award (2022-2027), and an Insight Grant from the Social Sciences and Humanities Research Council of Canada (2023-2026).
+My current research, fieldwork, and lab work is funded by an Ontario Early Researcher Award (2022-2027), an Insight Grant from the Social Sciences and Humanities Research Council of Canada (2023-2026), a Partnership Engage Grant from the Social Sciences and Humanities Research Council of Canada (2024-2026).